engtuncay/engtuncay.github.io/php/arts/art-htaccess1.md

 ## Consequences of .htaccess files:

 Before I get into some of the cool things you can do with .htaccess files, I have to tell you what you’re getting into.
-As I mentioned previously you’re allowing overriding server settings for a directory and all of its subdirectories.
+As I mentioned previously you’re allowing `overriding server settings for a directory and all of its subdirectories`.
 Always keep in mind that you’re affecting all of the subdirectories as well as the current directory.

 Also, when enabled the server will take a potential performance hit.
 The reason is because, every server request, if .htaccess support is enabled, when Apache goes to fetch the requested file for the client, it has to look for a .htaccess file in every single directory leading up to wherever the file is stored.